hkapk/readme-gen/README.md

 ## Project Description:

 This is a readme generator.
 The user will be prompted with questions and generate a readme based on their answers.
 The project uses Node.js.
-A readme.md file will be generated to the /dist folder and a sample can be found [here:] (https://github.com/hkapk/readme-gen/blob/main/dist/README.md)
+A readme.md file will be generated to the /dist folder and a sample can be found [here](https://github.com/hkapk/readme-gen/blob/main/dist/README.md)

 ## Steps: